splunk/public-o11y-docs/admin/teams/configure-page.rst

 #.
 In the left navigation menu, select :menuselection:`Dashboards`.

 #.
-In the :guilabel:`My Teams` area, click a team name to see its team landing page.
+In the :guilabel:`My Teams` area, select a team name to see its team landing page.

 .. _use-team-landing-page: